 Lecture three hours a week, laboratory four hours a week.
 Labs require regular participation outside of the scheduled lab time.

-HLTH 3303 [0.5 credit] Molecular and Cellular Pathology II
+Molecular and Cellular Pathology II

 Advanced concepts in cell signaling and function, cell injury and death, tissue structure and wound healing and repair.
 This course will integrate genetic, biochemical and physiological mechanisms that contribute to health and disease.